yuling0113/Five-in-a-row/README.md

     import tkinter as tk
     import random

+## Project Structure

+gomoku/
+├── src/                     # Source code
+│   ├── main.py              # Main game file containing the gameplay logic
+│   ├── GUI settings(): Initialized the game settings, including welcome
+│   │                   page, rule page, mode selection and player assignment │   ├── game screen():       # Initialized the game settings │   │    ├── start_game(): Initializes the game screen, resets states, and sets up the   │   │    │                 board.
+│   │    ├── clear_screen(): load a new game interface.
+│   │    ├── draw_board(): Draws the grid lines of the board.
+│   │    ├── place_piece(): Handles piece placement and updates the game state.
+│   │    ├── undo_move(): Implements the undo functionality for both players.
+│   │    ├── redraw_board(): Redraws the board based on the current game state.
+│   │    ├── update_timer(): Decreases the timer and checks for timeouts.
+│   │    ├── update_timer_label(): Updates the GUI label to display the current player's │   │    │                         remaining time.
+│   │    └── update_undo_button(): Updates the text and status of the undo button based  │   │                               on remaining chances.
+│   └── Game Over and Winner Display():
+│       ├── display_winner(): Displays the winner when the game ends.
+│       ├── Ending Page (): Displays the final scores of the players.
+Provides options  │                           to restart the game or quit.
+├── README.md                # Documentation for the project
+└──  requirements.txt        # Dependencies required for the project

 ## Main

 The GomokuGame class based on tk.Tk allows GomokuGame to create and manage the GUI for the game.